 Demons.
 He meant demons.

 “No, nope, uh, nothing like that.”
 She tried to keep her eyes from bugging out and pointed the world’s most casual wave back toward the house.
-“Just saw the light on through my window.”
+“I just saw the light on.”

 “I see.”
 The light, wary undercurrent to his words almost made Wynonna wish there were demons outside.
 “I hope it did not wake you.”